background-image

 Multiple background images are supported.
 The first value specified will be stacked on top.

-Note: The background-color property should always be set in case the image is unavailable.
+Note: The background-color property should always be set, which acts as a fallback color when the set background-image is unavailable.

 Example 1

-Set background image on the .hero class element as a linear gradient starting with yellow at the top and purple at the bottom:
+Set a linear gradient background on the .hero class element, transitioning from yellow at the top to purple at the bottom:

 .hero {